Variance-Reduced Accelerated First-order Methods: Central Limit Theorems and Confidence Statements: First-Order Variable Sample-size Stochastic Algorithms.

 \subsection{Accelerated Gradient Method.}

-Nesterov's accelerated gradient descent method converges with a rate $\mathcal{O}(q^k)$ where $q \triangleq 1-\sqrt{\eta / L}$ for $\eta$-strongly convex and $L$-smooth functions \cite{nesterov2013introductory}, and with a rate $ \mathcal{O}(1/k^2 )$ for merely convex functions \cite{nesterov1983method}.
-Nesterov proved that this is the optimal possible rate for any method based on first-order gradients.
-As such, we combine the Nestrov's accelerated method with Algorithm \ref{Alg_1} and propose an accelerated variable sample-size stochastic gradient descent algorithm (Algorithm \ref{Alg_2}) so as to improve the convergence rate.
+Nesterov's accelerated gradient descent method \uss{generates a sequence that converges to the solution at} a rate $\mathcal{O}(q^k)$ where $q \triangleq 1-\sqrt{\eta / L}$ for $\eta$-strongly convex and $L$-smooth functions \cite{nesterov2013introductory}, and with a rate $ \mathcal{O}(1/k^2 )$ for merely convex functions \cite{nesterov1983method}.
+Nesterov proved that this is the \uss{best} possible rate for any \uss{first-order} method.
+As such, we combine the Nestrov's accelerated method with Algorithm \ref{Alg_1} and propose an accelerated variable sample-size stochastic gradient descent algorithm (Algorithm \ref{Alg_2}) so as to improve the rate of convergence.
 Such a scheme has been employed for smooth strongly convex~\cite{jalilzadeh2018optimal}, smooth convex~\cite{ghadimi2016accelerated}, and nonsmooth (but smoothable) convex~\cite{jalilzadeh2018optimal} stochastic optimization problems with associated rates of convergence given by $\mathcal{O}(q^k)$, $\mathcal{O}(1/k^2)$, and $\mathcal{O}(1/k)$, respectively.
-The present paper takes a crucial towards developing CLTs and confidence regions for the optimal solution.
+The present paper takes a crucial \uss{step} towards developing CLTs and confidence regions for the optimal solution.